cristian-grecu/master-baccarat-2025/README.md

 As should be evident from the earlier discussion, the card drawing pattern depends on the dealer score and the player score (these are used to determine whether a third card is necessary) as well as the player’s third card (this is used to determine whether the dealer should receive a third card, as described in the rules).
 Therefore, pcard3, pscore, and dscore are inputs to the state machine.

-### Task 5: Baccarat code and testbenches

-In this task, you will create the testbenches and implement the design in Verilog.
+#### initial implementation

+To complete this task, create an initial implementation in Verilog that deals the first four cards, alternating between the two players.
+Each player should start with a score of 0, and the players score should update after receiving a card.
+Stop after the four cards have been dealt, ensuring each player's total score is correct.

 Your design must follow the hierarchical design approach shown below:

 <p align="center"><img src="figures/hierarchy.svg" width="40%" height="40%" title="block diagram"></p>

-To get you started, stubs for each of the files are in the `task5` folder.
+To get you started, stubs for each of the files are in the `task4` folder.
 Be sure to start with these, so that your interfaces for each module are correct (**do not modify the interfaces**).
 The `reg4` block is not shown in the diagram; you can either create a new module to describe a four-bit register, or write it directly into `datapath.sv` (your choice, either will work).
 To help you, we are giving you `dealcard.sv` and `task5.sv`.

+### Task 5: Baccarat code and testbenches

+In this task, create testbenches and finish implementing the design.

-Start by writing unit tests for all your modules (you don't need to test `dealcard`, `card7seg`, or `reg4`).
+Before trying to finish the Verilog hardware, start by writing unit tests for all your modules (you don't need to test `dealcard`, `card7seg`, or `reg4`).
 Each `tb_*.sv` file should test the corresponding module by providing inputs to the module's ports and examining the outputs, and test all of the code in the module.
 This also applies to the testbench for the toplevel module `task5`, which should only interface with the `task5` module and should not include the unit testbenches.

 Be sure to exhaustively test **both** the SystemVerilog RTL code you write and the post-synthesis netlist Verilog file produced by Quartus (see the Tutorial).